Why You Should Think Global, Act Local

 To which I quipped something that sounded a lot like, "Then maybe you should go back to New York."

-It shocked him, but it's not what I wanted to say.
+It shocked him and shut him up, which I'll admit was momentarily satisfying, but it's not what I wanted to say.
 I wanted to explain why "Think Global, Act Local" matters.
 I wanted to say something along these lines: